sozu-proxy/sozu/e2e/README.md

     cargo test

-All tests are run one at a time with the `#[serial]` macro.
-You can run just one using
+You can run just one test using

     cargo test test_issue_810_timeout